 "If they're interested in resources, they have ways of finding rocky planets that don't depend on whether we broadcast or not.
 They could have found us a billion years ago."
 (4)

 And as the report on extraterrestrial life by the Brookings Institution and reported by the New York Times on 15 December 1960 stated:

 "If the intelligence of these [alien] creatures were sufficiently superior to ours, they might choose to have little, if any, contact with us.

 Or could it be closer to the truth to say that ETs are avoiding us because they are actually more concerned about us rather than us of them?
 Well, let's face it, how friendly are we to anything that might look different to us?
 And if we develop the technology to take us to the stars, what would we do when we are out there?
-Given our war-like tendencies and desires to acquire resources from new worlds in the name of profit and ultimately become famous or seen as important, ETs are probably more worried about us than we might be of them.
+Given our war-like tendencies and desires to acquire resources from new worlds in the name of profit and ultimately become famous or seen as important, ETs are probably more worried about our aggressive stance to acquire what we want.
+We have little understanding of using the right materials and ensuring everything is recycled.
 More of a reason for ETs to learn all they can about us in an indirect manner without ever needing to interfere in our Earthly affairs.

 Not exactly a riveting sign that we are approachable, let alone have the right attitude to preserving all forms of life in the universe.